Meeds-io/meeds/CODING_GUIDELINES.md

   Avoid defining colors outside the file variables.less of platform-ui project.

 ### DEVSTD-31
-  Avoid defining new colors that wasn't specified in branding chart of eXo Platform by designers
+  Avoid defining new colors that weren't specified in branding chart of eXo Platform by designers

 ### DEVSTD-34
   When naming a Vue file, it has to be an explicit name that references the addon/project, the module/portlet and its name.
-This naming convension is like naming an FQN of a class.
-In fact, in eXo Platform, we have multiple Vue instances in a single page, by using this naming convension, we will avoid names collision, same as defining the same FQN of a java class in two jars.
+This naming convention is like naming an FQN of a class.
+In fact, in eXo Platform, we have multiple Vue instances in a single page, by using this naming convention, we will avoid names collision, same as defining the same FQN of a java class in two jars.

 ### DEVSTD-35
   Each portlet style has to be defined with parent ID style, example: #AwsomePortletId {...other styles...}.
 This will avoid applying styles on other elements outside the portlet and thus avoid regressions.